richardcsuwandi/richardcsuwandi.github.io/_news/sai.md

 related_posts: false
 ---

-🎓 Transferred to the [School of Artificial Intelligence, CUHK-Shenzhen](https://sai.cuhk.edu.cn/en/) with a fully-funded PhD scholarship!
+Transferred to the [School of Artificial Intelligence, CUHK-Shenzhen](https://sai.cuhk.edu.cn/en/) with a fully-funded PhD scholarship